timskillman/Pi3C/README.md

 This basically deletes all the object files in the build folder (note: don't worrry, it won't delete anything important) Cleaning will ensure that all your built code is fresh and using the latest changes.

+You should clean after updating Pi3C (see next section).

 <a name="update"></a>
 ## Keep up-to-date